 Hands-on & result-oriented

 The training courses will be intensive tracks.
 During the practical workshops, you get to work hands-on.
-Through further individual feedback and follow-up, we help you work towards a tangible result (popular article, infographic, video, podcast), which could be published by our media partners (e.g. Eos).
+Through further individual feedback and follow-up, we help you work towards a tangible result (popular article, infographic, video, podcast), which could be published by our media partners (e.g. Eos & BioVox).

 Looking for inspiration?